anarch-rule/7Cipher/README.md

 GUI was created using [Page](https://sourceforge.net/projects/page/), a simple and good gui editor for python.
 Open SevenCipher.tcl with page to customize ui.
 Page requires [Active TCL](https://www.activestate.com/products/activetcl/) to run.
 Download it first, and then page.

-GnomicKey.py is the algorithm that constructs the cipher key.
+GnomicKey.py --> Method: Shape() is the algorithm that constructs the cipher key.
 You should customize this algorithm and make your own unique version.

 ## License
 Free to use and modify for purposes of keeping your data secure and away from the oligarchy.